Art-Sells/Arells/README.md

 Most Artists are living in poverty.

 #### Solution:
 Art + Sells = Arells: An NFT store in which you never lose money selling art.
-Arells is working on achieving this through an innovation called **Price After Purchase** which introduces a new market called a Stag Market.
+Arells is working on achieving this through an innovation called **Price After Purchase** which introduces a new market called a Snail Market.

 _______________________________________________________________________